Inventrom/boltiot-arduino-helper/README.md

 #include <BoltIoT-Arduino-Helper.h>

 void setup() {
-  boltiot.Begin(Serial); //Initialize the bolt interface over serial uart.
+  boltiot.begin(Serial); //Initialize the bolt interface over serial uart.
 Serial could be replaced with Serial0 or Serial1 on arduino mega boards.
 		   //In this example Tx pin of bolt is connected to rx pin of arduino Serial Port
 		   //and rx pin of bolt is connected to tx pin of arduino Serial Port pinMode(2,INPUT); //Set pin 2 as the input.
 We will use send this pin's state as the data to the bolt cloud